beefyfinance/beefy-blog/content/articles/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 ### Christmas NFTs powered by Galaxy

 When it comes to NFTs, Galaxy is helping revolutionize the space.
 Projects can easily create lines of NFTs with a huge amount of flexibility.
 Galaxy NFTs aren't just collectibles either, they can also act as a form of digital identification.
 Because of these factors, we chose to partner with Galaxy to bring you our funky merchandise NFTs.
-Each one will be available to claim on Galaxy at [https://galaxy.eco/beefy](https://galaxy.eco/beefy "https://galaxy.eco/beefy") and convert into merch.
+Each one will be available to claim on Galaxy at [https://galaxy.eco/beefy](https://galaxy.eco/beefy "https://galaxy.eco/beefy") and convert into merch later.

 ![](/uploads/galaxy.png)